The role of an AIF depositary

 These additional conditions include the requirement for AIFMs to appoint one or more entities to provide 'depositary-lite' services to each non-EU AIF they wish to market to investors in each of these countries.
 Depositary-lite requirements consist of cash flow monitoring, safekeeping of assets, and ongoing oversight responsibility.
 Broadly speaking, the obligations are similar to that of the full depositary arrangement.
 However, the critical aspect of depositary-lite is that an appointed service provider would not face the strict liability for the loss of assets, thereby easing balance sheet concerns.

-A trusted provider
+A trusted provider of depositary services

-Ocorian is authorised to act as a depositary to AIFs domiciled in Luxembourg and is licenced in the UK and Jersey to offer depositary services to closed-ended structures holding non-financial instruments.
+Ocorian is authorised to act as a depositary to AIFs domiciled in Luxembourg and is licenced in the UK, Ireland and Jersey to offer depositary services to closed-ended structures holding non-financial instruments.
 We can also provide client-tailored depositary services as a stand-alone service or as an add-on to existing corporate and fund administration offerings.